 - Dolmabahce Palace.
-The palace can be visited daily, except on Mondays and Thursdays – between 9.00 a.m. and 4.00 p.m. (ticket office is open until 3.00 p.m.).
+The palace can be visited daily, except on Mondays and Thursdays – between 9.00 a.m. and 4.00 p.m. (the ticket office is open until 3.00 p.m.).
 Visiting the palace itself costs 60 TL* (about 11$).
 A ticket to the harem costs 40 TL* (about 7$).
 You can also buy a combined ticket for both attractions, at 90 TL* (about 16$).
-For the entrance after 3.00 p.m. you can buy a ticket to one of these places only.
+For the entrance after 3.00 p.m., you can buy a ticket to one of these places only.

 * All prices are valid in Oct’18.

 Our hotel is located 10 minutes’ walk from the Topkapi Palace.
-We are starting right there after breakfast, to avoid standing in a long queue for tickets.
+We are starting right thereafter breakfast, to avoid standing in a long queue for tickets.
 We hope that at 9.00 in the morning, there will be no crowds yet.
-However, when we came we can see that there is already a dozen or so people waiting to open the cash registers.
-We are queuing for tickets about 15 min.
+However, when we came we can see that there are already a dozen or so people waiting to open the cash registers.
+We are queuing for tickets for about 15 min.
 We are buying tickets to visit the palace and the harem.
-It’s raining again that day, so walking around the park does not make us particularly happy.
+It was raining again that day, so walking around the park does not make us particularly happy.

 The Spice Bazaar

 Another planned attraction on this day is The Spice Bazaar, also called the Egyptian Market.
 Part of the market is roofed.
-Stands with colorful spices cause dizziness.
-We are strolling along long alleys filled with colors, aromas and magical atmosphere.
+Stands with colourful spices cause dizziness.
+We are strolling along long alleys filled with colours, aromas and a magical atmosphere.
 We are going outside and entering the winding streets, which are a continuation of the bazaar.
-Visiting the Market takes us about 1 hour.
+Visiting the Market takes about 1 hour.

 The next goal of our visit is the Suleymaniye Mosque.
 Because it was the time of prayer, we knew that we would not be able to go inside for another 40 minutes.
 Going up the hill on which the mosque stands, we are finding a nice cafe, where we stop for lunch and coffee.
 The road to the mosque leads through several gates and brick corridors.
 We are not sure if we are going in the right direction, but we are going all the way up the hill.

 - Topkapi Palace, the museum is closed on Tuesdays.
-Ticket Price for one person for the main entrance is 60 TL* (about 11$) except Harem Section.
+The ticket price for one person at the main entrance is 60 TL* (about 11$) except Harem Section.
 If you want to visit Harem you have to buy a separate ticket from the ticket booths or in front of the Harem entrance.
-Ticket Price for one person for the Harem is 35 TL* (about 6$).
+The ticket price for one person for the Harem is 35 TL* (about 6$).